What is lordosis?

 The cause of lordosis has been linked to achondroplasia and spondylolisthesis.
-However, lordosis may be associated with poor posture, a congenital (present at birth) problem with the vertebrae, neuromuscular problems, back surgery, pelvis, or a hip problem.
+However, lordosis may be associated with poor posture, a congenital (present at birth) problem with the vertebrae, neuromuscular problems, back surgery, pelvis problem, or a hip problem.

 What are the symptoms of lordosis?

 Each child may experience symptoms differently.
 The major clinical feature of lordosis is a prominence of the buttocks.
-Symptoms will vary depending if lordosis occurs with other defects, such as muscular dystrophy, developmental dysplasia of the hip, or neuromuscular disorders.
+Symptoms will vary depending if lordosis happens with other defects.
+These include muscular dystrophy, developmental dysplasia of the hip, or neuromuscular disorders.

 Back pain, pain down the legs, and changes in bowel and bladder habits are not commonly associated with lordosis.
-A child experiencing these types of symptoms requires immediate medical evaluation by a doctor.
+A child experiencing these types of symptoms needs immediate medical evaluation by a healthcare provider.

 The symptoms of lordosis may resemble other spinal conditions or deformities, or may be a result of an injury or infection.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

 How is lordosis diagnosed?

-The doctor makes the diagnosis of lordosis with a complete medical history of the child, physical examination, and diagnostic tests.
-Your child's doctor obtains a complete prenatal and birth history of the child and asks if other family members are known to have lordosis.
+The healthcare provider makes the diagnosis of lordosis with a complete medical history of the child, physical exam, and diagnostic tests.
+Your child's healthcare provider obtains a complete prenatal and birth history of the child and asks if other family members are known to have lordosis.